-There is no cure for rheumatoid arthritis.
-The goals of treatment for rheumatoid arthritis are to slow down the disease, decrease pain and inflammation, maintain joint function, and minimize joint damage and complications.
-Treatment will vary from patient to patient and may be adjusted over time.
+There is no cure for rheumatoid arthritis (RA).
+The goals of treatment are to slow down the disease, decrease pain and inflammation, maintain joint function, and minimize joint damage and complications.
+Treatment will vary from person to person and may be adjusted over time.

-Trreatment often involves taking more than one drug and should be started as soon as possible to minimize permanent joint damage.
-Patients should work with their rheumatologist and their primary care physician to coordinate their care over time and to take advantage of new treatments as they become available.
+Treatment often involves taking more than one drug and should be started as soon as possible to minimize permanent joint damage.
+Those affected should work with their rheumatologist and their primary care physician to coordinate their care over time and to take advantage of new treatments as they become available.

 If medications are unsuccessful, surgery to repair joints that have been damaged may be indicated.